AsadbekNematov/GimmeJob/README.md

 Ready to ace that interview?
 Let's dive in! 💪

 ## How to Run the Project
 In our code, you need to do npm install.
-First open the .env file and find the API key; remove "A" at the end of the API key and insert it into the question.jsx>API_Key.

 ## Authors